pingidentity/pingdirectory-go-client/docs/NameAndOptionalUidAttributeSyntaxResponse.md

 ### NewNameAndOptionalUidAttributeSyntaxResponse

-`func NewNameAndOptionalUidAttributeSyntaxResponse(schemas []EnumnameAndOptionalUidAttributeSyntaxSchemaUrn, enabled bool, ) *NameAndOptionalUidAttributeSyntaxResponse`
+`func NewNameAndOptionalUidAttributeSyntaxResponse(schemas []EnumnameAndOptionalUidAttributeSyntaxSchemaUrn, id string, enabled bool, ) *NameAndOptionalUidAttributeSyntaxResponse`

 NewNameAndOptionalUidAttributeSyntaxResponse instantiates a new NameAndOptionalUidAttributeSyntaxResponse object This constructor will assign default values to properties that have it defined,